 Each student works alongside an HPCC Systems mentor, using the same working practices as all the developers who contribute to the HPCC Systems Open Source Project.
 We also welcome a number of university professors to the program, who are co-mentoring their student(s) alongside our LexisNexis Risk Solutions colleagues, providing additional support and guidance.

-By mid July, all students will have started their internship.
-So far, eight have already started.
+By early August, all ten students will have started their internship.
 Let's meet them!

 North Carolina State University

 Cleaning and Analysis of Collegiate Soccer GPS Data in HPCC Systems

 Chris has already been using HPCC Systems in his work on the Athlete 360 project, which is led by Dr Vincent Freeh, who is the Assistant Director of Undergraduate Programs & Associate Professor at NCSU.
 Chris's intern project leverages his knowledge of Python and SQL to build programs and a database that will support an athlete data monitoring platform for the Strength and Conditioning department.
 The plan is to collect GPS data with the help of the NCSU men's and women's teams which will be processed and analysed using HPCC Systems.
 Some examples of the data analysis he will perform include, typical movement patterns for certain drills or differences between positions, distances for typical efforts at different speeds and distance recorded in GPS data for a specific effort against a known distance